ahcano/Project_2_machine_learning/README.md

 # Introduction

-We started with the target in mind; find a business problem to solve by applying Machine Learning.
+Machine learning is a programming approach for designing applications that learn from their inputs and make adjustments based on their outputs.
+With that in mind, the problematic was to find a business problem to solve by applying Machine Learning.
 However, sourcing data posed a "chicken and egg" problem.
 After one of the team members found sample data of Consumer Price Index (CPI) - a relevant metric in the current socioeconomic environment, the team decided to embark on defining what to predict.

 **GDP growth rate in Canada with actual historical data from 2005 to 2023.**
 <p align="center">